 Use as a one-to-one replacement for butter.
 Vegetable shortening is often used as a butter substitute because the texture works well in virtually all of the situations you’d use butter — when creaming ingredients for cake and cookies, when making buttercream or when making pie pastry.

-While vegetable shortening will impart a similar texture to butter, it won’t contribute much flavour — it’s virtually odourless and flavourless.
+While vegetable shortening will impart a similar texture to butter, it won’t contribute much flavor — it’s virtually odorless and flavorless.

 Lard is an animal-based fat, so this option isn’t viable for vegans.
-With a texture similar to vegetable shortening, lard can be used in equal amounts to substitute for butter.
-Use it in batters, doughs, pie pastry and cake frostings.
+With a texture similar to vegetable shortening, lard can be used in equal amounts to substitute butter.
+Use it in batters, doughs, pie pastries, and cake frostings.

-Vegetable oil can all be used as butter substitutes in your recipes.
+Vegetable oil can all be used as a butter substitute in your recipes.
 The conversion is the same as olive oil — slightly less oil than butter in most recipes, and you can use a conversion chart as a guide.
-As with olive oil, vegetable oils are good alternatives for batters and dough but shouldn’t be used in buttery frosting.
+As with olive oil, vegetable oils are good alternatives for batters and dough but shouldn’t be used in the buttery frosting.

-Typically mild in flavour, vegetable oils won’t interfere with the taste of your baked goods — their contribution to the recipe revolves around moisture and fat.
+Typically mild in flavor, vegetable oils won’t interfere with the taste of your baked goods — their contribution to the recipe revolves around moisture and fat.

 Frequently Asked Questions (FAQs)